rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-0-enc-index-based.md

 Despite `r` not being upward-restricted in length, any reference in `r` must be a valid reference to some node in `n`.
-Exceptions may be defined such that some invalid references are allowed, which may denote root nodes or leaf nodes.
+Exceptions may be defined such that some invalid references are allowed, which will be used to denote root nodes or leaf nodes.

 * `(r[i] in [1,#n])` must be true for any `(i in [1,#r])`

 <!-- ======================================================================= -->
 ## the general case

-The following discussions will focus on the traversals of document trees which are used to write node references (r), node definitions (n) and additional data values (d) to sequences in the order in which the nodes are visited.
+The following discussions will focus on the traversal of document trees, which are used to write node references (r), node definitions (n) and additional data values (d) to sequences in the order in which the nodes are visited.